 The redemption of pennies presents a fundraising opportunity for charities.

-Following consultations with Canadian small business and retailers, to facilitate the transition to a “penny-free” economy, the Government selected February 4, 2013 as the date when the Royal Canadian Mint will no longer distribute new pennies.
-This lead time will ensure that all those participating in the transition will have ample time to prepare their business, train staff, and better inform consumers.
-It will also allow charities to hold dedicated “penny drive” campaigns outside of existing fall fundraising drives.
-The transition date will not require new production of pennies, as the existing supply available for circulation remains sufficient to cover the period.
+Following consultations with Canadian small business and retailers, to facilitate the transition to a "penny-free" economy, the Government selected February 4, 2013 as the date when the Royal Canadian Mint would no longer distribute new pennies.
+This date ensured that all those participating in the transition would have ample time to prepare their business, train staff, and better inform consumers.
+It also allowed charities to hold dedicated "penny drive" campaigns outside of existing fall fundraising drives.

 Find Out More